 - records of student members on University and faculty committees.

-The major repository of personal and academic information related to students is the student management system, which is managed by the Student Business Services Department.
+The major repository of personal and academic information related to students is the student management system.
 Additional information regarding student activity may also be found in other electronic systems including our corporate records system QRecords, Research Master and Razor's Edge.

 Student records may also be held by other organisational units.
 The faculty which administers the course in which the student is enrolled may hold records relating to the management of prizes and scholarships, work experience and clinical and teaching placements, and immunisation status.
 Records relating to student welfare matters or student usage of services will be held by the organisational unit which provides the service (for example, Health Services, Teaching and Learning Support Services, Library).

 University staff are granted access to these records only as required to carry out their duties.
-Access to student records within the student management system is managed by Student Business Services.
 As a general principle, nominated data custodians are responsible for managing access and security arrangements to data for those systems within their control.

 Access to student records held in other parts of the university is necessarily more limited, both by functional requirements, and occasionally, by the need to treat these other records with greater confidentiality.
 In general, access to these records will be limited to the staff of the organisational unit concerned, although the records may be released to other staff where appropriate and authorised.